 I felt that it was not difficult to learn new basic words because the teaching methods were really clever; classes were creative and fun at the same time.
 I found that learning the language was made easier because classes were enjoyable.

 You surprised me when you told me you decided to go back to China in September this year for an exchange in Suzhou, a city located right on the outskirts of Shanghai.
 In fact, it is one of the day trips we go on every year at Summer School.
 What was the reason you decided to go back?

 Well, I was interested in going on an exchange program but didn’t know where.
 I was looking through programs and was surprised to see that there was an exchange opportunity at a campus in Suzhou.
 I didn’t hesitate to choose it, because I remember it being such a pretty city and it’s so near to Shanghai!
 Plus, I felt an attachment to the city after our trip to Suzhou during Shanghai Summer School last year.
 Good memories with my fellow participants were made there.

-I’m so excited for my next exchange to Suzhou!
+I’m so excited about my next exchange in Suzhou!
 I never thought I would be able to go back to China!

 The Shanghai Summer School program is packed full of afternoon activities after the daily Chinese lessons in the mornings.
 Which was/were your favourite afternoon activity(ies)?

 My favourite afternoon activity was the Amazing Race organized on the first day of the program.
 What I really liked about this activity was the fact that we had to complete missions all around the city in randomly assigned teams.
 This allowed us to get to know fellow participants as well as the city at the same time, and in a fun way!